Published on August 15, 2012

 <h/ The Warrior Pose is One of the Safest Yoga Poses For Lower Back Pain>

 One of the safest postures in yoga for lower back pain relief is the Warrior Pose.
 It is a simple high lunge exercise that actually alleviates stress to your lower back by opening up your hips while maintaining a neutral spine position.
 Always warm-up prior to doing a yoga class by walking, jogging, or skipping, etc. for 5 to 10 minutes to prevent pulling any muscles.
 Listen to your body while doing the class and do not go beyond your physical limits as this can irritate tissues and cause injury.
-The ObusForme Flex Band is a great tool to use to help stretch before and after classes.
+Flex bands are a great tool to use to help stretch before and after classes.
 Remember to start slow and allow your body to get used to the new postures.